 Produced from 100% Shiraz grown on the 20 Rows block at Langhorne Creek by the Borrett family.

 A lovely big, full bodied wine this year, supported by impressive firmness of structure, something it shares with all the 2022 reds and which suggests a long cellar life.
 The aroma is dense with dark berries and spice, along with a savoury molasses note.
 The palate is round in texture and full of flavour which is very attractive, finishing long and balanced despite the size of the wine.
-This could be our best Reserve Shiraz yet.
+This may be our best Reserve Shiraz yet.

 Drink now-2035